shareish/shareish/README.md

 ```

 ## Update of SSL certificate
 The let's encrypt certificate has to be renewed every three months.
 It is possible to have a cron script to do this procedure automatically (this script stop docker compose, launch certificate update using certbot, then restart docker compose).
-This script has to be executed within the directory where you download Shareish folders and files as explained previously.
+This script has to be executed within the directory where you downloaded Shareish folders and files as explained previously.
 Here is an example of cron script scheduled at 3.16 AM (the folder where shareish is installed has to be modified accordingly):
 ```
 > crontab -e
 16 3 * * * cd /SHAREISH_FOLDER && certbot renew -n --pre-hook "docker-compose stop" --post-hook "docker-compose up -d" >> /output.cron
 ```

-## Development with Docker-compose
+## Local development with Docker-compose (on your own computer)

-Shareish can be run in development environment using Docker-compose:
+Shareish can be run in development environment using Docker-compose on your own computer:

 1. Set `DEV=True` in `backend/mapsite/settings.py`.
 2. Be sure the `frontend/node_modules` does not exist (only first time, or when you have